DreadedX/DreadedX/README.md

 # Hi!
 I'm Tim Huizinga
 An Applied Physics student with a passion for programming!

-I have always enjoyed programming as a hobby, and would love to make it my carreer.
+I have always enjoyed programming as a hobby, and would love to make it my career.
 Since then I have also combining this hobby with the hardware side of things.
 Most recently I have picked up [Rust], and have fallen in love with this programming language.